jimhigson/oboe.js/writing/main/5_Implementation.md

 and subscriber but this is actually performed through an intermediary.
 \label{overallDesign}](images/overallDesign.png)

-Oboe's architecture follows a fairly linear pipeline with flow visiting various tasks between receiving http progress events and notifying application callbacks.
+Oboe's architecture describes a fairly linear pipeline visiting a small number of tasks between receiving http content and notifying application callbacks.
 The internal componentisation is designed primarily so that automated testing can provide a high degree of confidence regarding the correct working of the library.
-A local event bus facilitates communication between components inside the Oboe instance and most components interact solely through this bus by receiving events, processing them and publishing further events in response.
-This use of an event bus is a variation on the Observer pattern which removes the need for each unit to obtain a reference to the previous one so that it may observe it, giving a highly decoupled shape to the library.
+A local event bus facilitates communication inside the Oboe instance and most components interact solely by using this bus;
+receiving events, processing them, and publishing further events in response.
+The use of an event bus is a variation on the Observer pattern which removes the need for each unit to locate specific other units before it may listen to their events, giving a highly decoupled shape to the library in which each part knows the events it requires but not who publishes them.
 Once everything is wired into the bus no central control is required and the larger behaviours emerge as the consequence of interaction between finer ones.